Cardiff Crane 2020-2023 Snowboard Review

 162: 11-12

-The 154 Cardiff Crane worked no problem for my weight.
-I was actually too heavy at 190-195lbs.
-The 158 felt right for my weight but it felt slow with my size 9 boots.
+I was too heavy for the 154 Cardiff Crane but it was easy to turn with my size 9 boots.
+The 158 felt right for my weight but was a little on the slower side for my size 9 boots.
 I think this sizing matches up better with more of a mid/wide boot.
-The 158 was a touch slow for Clint (size 10 boots) as well but it was more manageable.
+The 158 was also a touch slow for Clint (size 10 boots), but he liked it.
+Now that they have the 156 that would be the size I’d choose.

 Shape/Camber/On Snow Feel/Ability Level

-There is only a little taper (2.5mm) so the Cardiff Crane feels pretty close to a double ender.
+There is only a little taper (2.5mm), so the Cardiff Crane feels pretty close to a double-ender.
 It has a pretty centered ride.
 I compared it to the Jones Mountain Twin.
-It obviously felt more directional but it was way closer to the JMT than I thought it would be.
+It obviously felt more directional, but it was way closer to the Jones Mountain Twin than I thought it would be.

 The Camber underfoot is not super pronounced but goes a good bit past the inserts to give it a stable but not locked in feel.
 It one footed and flat based really well.
 You could skid a turn pretty easy with this.
 Especially if you match the boards width to your boot size.